The 2026 Young Wild Photographer Competition is now open for entries

 Age Categories

-Entries from schools and classes will be welcome, and teachers can download a poster for the competition below.
+Entries from schools and classes will be welcome, and teachers can download a poster for the competition here.

 About your judge: Award-winning wildlife photographer Richard Birchett

-Richard Birchett is a published and award-winning wildlife photographer from Cornwall, currently based in Canada.
+Richard Birchett is a published and award-winning wildlife photographer from Cornwall, having just moved back to the UK after several years in Canada.
 He has worked with BBC Wildlife Magazine, Springwatch, Countryfile and The Wildlife Trusts, and is the UK and Canada Ambassador for Nature First, an alliance promoting ethical wildlife photography.

 A finalist in many prominent photography competitions, including the British Photography Awards (BPA), British Wildlife Photography Awards (BWPA) and Bird Photographer of the Year (BPOTY), among others.